 The University of Kansas School Psychology Doctoral Program is an APA-accredited program.
 According to APA's Commission on Accreditation, each APA- accredited doctoral graduate program is required to provide potential applicants, current students, and the public with information about and expectations of their program.
 The purpose of this disclosure is to inform potential applicants, current students, and the public about the program and to assist potential applicants to make informed decisions about applying to a doctoral program and accepting an offer of admissions into a program.
 Educational/training outcomes for the University of Kansas School Psychology Doctoral Program are reported below and include (a) time to complete the program, (b) program costs, (c) internship information, (d) attrition, and (e) licensure information.
-The Student Admissions, Outcomes, and Other Data can be found at HERE.
+The Student Admissions, Outcomes, and Other Data can be found at https://epsy.ku.edu/academics/school-psychology/doctorate/student-admissions-outcomes-and-other-data.